ITALY: Parmalat profits slump on FX, milk prices

 Click here to view the financial release.

-Lactalis has become one of the most acquisitive dairy producers over the 2008-2013 period.
+Lactalis is one of the most acquisitive dairy producers over 2009-2014.
 It moved from fourth to third position in global dairy following the acquisition of Parmalat in 2011.
-The com...
+The company has continued ...